bkper/bkper-gs/README.md

 ###Query Transactions

 Each book is a large database and every interaction is done in terms of queries.
-Everytime you "select" an Account, by clicking on left menu at [bkper.com](https://www.bkper.com), you are actually filtering transactions by that Account.
+Everytime you "select" an [**Account**](http://developers.bkper.com/docs/BkperApp/Account.html), by clicking on left menu at [bkper.com](https://www.bkper.com), you are actually filtering transactions by that [**Account**](http://developers.bkper.com/docs/BkperApp/Account.html).

 Every query is shown in the search box on top of the page: